 - Folks who are looking to expand their computer experience, and have tried the Mac’s out at the store or with a friend.
 If you are adventurous and like working on your own to discover things… this is a distinct option for those who wish Windows and Mac would work together on the same machine.
 This option is available with Parallels or VMware Fusion… which we believe is a very good workable solution for most users not in an ultra-intensive role.
 It’s not perfect or ideal, but it does come with strengths.

 - New users to the computer world that have support for the Mac.
-Make sure that you don’t have something that you can’t find support for easily, and locally.

 - Previous Mac owners (of course!).

 These are not hard set items, just guidelines… let us know your thoughts on any of this.

 Choosing a brand is something that is sometimes more of a preference than a “must-do”.
 From past history, I’ve had good luck with some brands, and not so good luck with others.
 So-called “white box” vendors, the companies that make them for you “cheaper and better than the name brands”, are not cheaper, and not better.
 If you are a novice, go for a brand name company with an established reputation for quality.
 In either laptop or desktop (in my order of preference from experience and reviews), Lenovo, HP, Dell, and Asus, all make very nice computers that will last you a while.
 There are nuances between each brand, however.
 Lenovo has rocked the world with outstanding pricing and sales volume, and should stick around for a long time.
 If you want to discuss a particular brand name with me, give me a call or drop me a email.